oracle-livelabs/converged/obaas/build-account-microservice/build-account-microservice.md

               max-pool-size: 30
         ```

       These parameters will be used by Spring Data JPA to automatically configure the data source and inject it into your application.
 This configuration uses [Oracle Universal Connection Pool](https://docs.oracle.com/en/database/oracle/oracle-database/21/jjucp/index.html) to improve performance and better utilize system resources.
-The settings in the `jpa.hibernate` section tell Spring Data JPA to use Oracle SQL syntax, and to show the SQL statements in the log, which is useful during development when you may wish to see what statements are being executed as your endpoints are called.
+The settings in the `spring.jpa` section tell Spring Data JPA to use Oracle SQL syntax, and to show the SQL statements in the log, which is useful during development when you may wish to see what statements are being executed as your endpoints are called.

 1. Create the data model in the Spring Boot application